antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

     - Comparison with other languages "doing the same thing"

-Here is an example of using the serializer command `encode-to-wl` to convert a tabular dataset generated in Raku with the command `random-tabular-dataset` and displaying it in Mathematica as a “native” [`Dataset`](https://reference.wolfram.com/language/ref/Dataset.html) object, [WRI1]:
+Here is an example of using the serializer command `encode-to-wl` to convert a tabular dataset generated in Raku with the command `random-tabular-dataset` and displaying it in Mathematica as a "native" [`Dataset`](https://reference.wolfram.com/language/ref/Dataset.html) object, [WRI1]: